 In the LAN section, the IPv4 and IPv6 address of the router, the LAN MAC address, and the number of wired and wireless clients of the device are displayed.

-The LAN Ports section displays the state of the device's LAN ports.
+The LAN Ports section displays the state of the device's LAN ports and data transfer mode of active ports.